jyotiska/prettytable/README.md

 ### Sorting Table by Column

-Prettytable also offers option to sort the table given a column name.
+PrettyTable also offers option to sort the table given a column name.
 Additional parameters can be passed to sort in ascending or descending order.
 If no parameter is passed, the table will be sorted in ascending order.

 ```javascript
 PrettyTable = require('prettytable');